Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Introduction

 Let us elaborate on the content of this theorem.
-A {\it Lawvere--Tierney topology} is defined as a certain endomorphism of the Lawvere object (aka the subobject classifier) $j:\Omega\to \Omega$.
-Such a topology provides a factorization on the class of monomorphisms of the \oo topos $\cE$ which is stable under base change along arbitrary maps.
-The bijection of Lawvere--Tierney topologies with Grothendieck topologies is done in \cref{LT-topoGroth} by showing that every Grothendieck topology is the left class of such a factorization system.
-This fact is crucial in a number of our arguments.
+We define a {\it Lawvere--Tierney topology} by importing the classical definition from 1-topos theory: it is a closure operator $j:\Omega\to \Omega$ on the Lawvere object (aka the subobject classifier) of the \oo topos.
+Such a topology provides a factorization system on the class of monomorphisms of the \oo topos $\cE$ which is stable under base change along arbitrary maps.
+The bijection of Lawvere--Tierney topologies with extended Grothendieck topologies is done in \cref{LT-topoGroth} by showing that every extended Grothendieck topology is the left class of such a factorization system.

-Since the Lawvere object $\Omega$ is discrete, the notion of Lawvere--Tierney topology on an \oo topos (and the notion of Grothendieck topologies since they are equivalent) depends only on the 1-topos of discrete objects $\cE\truncated 0\subseteq \cE$.
-This remark generalizes the fact that a Grothendieck topology in the sense of \cite{Lurie:HTT, TV:hag1} on an \oo category $\cK$ is a Grothendieck topology in the ordinary sense on the homotopy category $\ho\cK$ (see \cref{cor:TVGtop}).
+Since the Lawvere object $\Omega$ is discrete, the notion of Lawvere--Tierney topology on an \oo topos (and the notion of extended Grothendieck topologies since they are equivalent) depends only on the 1-topos of discrete objects $\cE\truncated 0\subseteq \cE$ (where it recovers the classical notion of a Lawvere--Tierney topology).
+This remark generalizes the fact that a Grothendieck topology in the sense of \cite{Lurie:HTT, TV:hag1} on an \oo category $ C$ is a Grothendieck topology in the ordinary sense on the homotopy category $\ho C$ (see \cref{cor:TVGtop}).

 The notion of {\it covering topology} seems new.
 It is a variation on the notion of pretopology.
-In the same way that a Grothendieck topology is a class of monomorphisms meant to be inverted, a covering topology is a class of maps meant to be surjective.
-If $f = \im f \circ \coim f$ is the image factorization of a map $f$ (into a surjection followed by a monomorphism), then $f$ is a $\cG$-covering (for a Grothendieck topology $\cG$) if $\im f\in \cG$.
+In the same way that an extended Grothendieck topology is a class of monomorphisms meant to be inverted, a covering topology is a class of maps meant to be surjective.
+If $\phi:\cE \to \cF$ is an algebraic morphism of \oo topoi, then the inverse image by $\phi$ of the class of surjective maps in $\cF$ is a covering topology in $\cE$.
+If $\cG$ is an extended Grothendieck topology, and $f = \im f \circ \coim f$ is the image factorization of a map $f$ (into a surjection followed by a monomorphism), then $f$ is a $\cG$-covering if $\im f\in \cG$.
 The class $\Cover\cG$ of all $\cG$-coverings is a covering topology.
-The topology can be recovered as the {\it covering sieves}, that is $\cG = \Cover\cG\cap \Mono$ and this is essentially the proof of the bijection between the two notions of \cref{thm:covering-top}.
+The topology can be recovered as the {\it covering sieves}, that is $\cG = \Cover\cG\cap \Mono$ and this is essentially the proof of the bijection between the two notions (\cref{thm:covering-top}).

 The motivation to introduce covering topologies is that it is sometimes more convenient to describe a localization by means of forcing some maps to be surjective than inverting some monomorphisms (for example, in logic, this corresponds to forcing existential axioms).
 To handle the passage between the two kinds of conditions, we introduce in \cref{sec:forcing} the notion of {\it forcing}, which is a general theory for imposing universally conditions on maps (like becoming surjective, connected, truncated...).
 All our examples of forcing will be equivalent to actual localizations, but presenting them in this more general setting provides efficient tools to navigate between the equivalent presentations of a localization (see \cref{thm:forcing}).